Tap to search

 Venice to Mantua 8-day Bike & Barge Tour (VP)

-Total Length: 190 km Total vertical up: 30 m Terrain: 95% tarmac, 5% unpaved.
 This cycling tour is largely along the flats of the Po plains, and the daily stages vary from 25 to 55 km – mostly on tarmac cycle paths along rivers and canals, or quiet country roads.
 The boat is moored at night and typically sets sail after breakfast, meeting up with the bikes in the afternoon.
 Some parts of the itinerary are undertaken by boat, to allow easier access onto cycling paths or simply to enjoy the cruise.
-Easy cycling in mostly flat areas, with only few short climbs and descents.
+Leisure cycling in mostly flat areas, with only few short climbs and descents.
 Little effort required, suitable for most people.

-The boat is equipped with: 10 Standard Twin cabins (including one accommodating up to 3 guests) of 7/8 m2.
-All cabins are equipped with comfortable low twin beds and en-suite facilities.
+All cabins are air-conditioned and are equipped with comfortable low twin beds and en-suite facilities.
 They also offer the convenience of attractive, traditional portholes, which can be opened for fresh air.
-The corridor is air-conditioned.
-Bed size is: 1.90/2 m x 0.75/0.80
+Bed size is 1.90/2 m x 0.75/0.80 m.

-If you would like to rent a bike (85 euro) or e-bike (195 euro), please contact our office when booking [email protected]
+If you would like to rent a bike 85 EUR or e-bike 195 EUR, please contact our office when booking: [email protected]

 Slow Tours offers a number of other Bike & Barge Tours in Europe

-We welcome you aboard your new home away fromhome from 4.30 p.m. onwards and then regroup for the introductory briefing – at 6.30 – with your tour leader, skipper and crew.
-You''ll also enjoy a first refreshing aperitivo.
+We welcome you aboard your new home away fromhome from 4.30pm onwards and then regroup for the introductory briefing at 6.30pm with your tour leader, skipper and crew.
+You'll also enjoy a first refreshing aperitivo.
 After dinner we can savour Venice at night, now free of the crowds and at her most romantic: Benvenuti a Venezia!

-After breakfast and perhaps following a wander off the beaten track with your tour leader, we all meet up with our Venetian guide for a tour through the historic centre.
-Christened La Serenissima ("The Most Serene"), the Venetian Republic dominated over much of the Mediterranean and beyond for centuries – both as a military power and a beacon of culture, her explorers reaching as far as China and Newfoundland.
+After breakfast – and perhaps following a wander off the beaten track with your tour leader – we all meet up with our Venetian guide for a tour through the historic centre.
+Christened La Serenissima (The Most Serene), the Venetian Republic held sway over much of the Mediterranean (and beyond) for centuries both as a military power and a beacon of culture, her explorers reaching as far as China and Newfoundland.
 After your guided tour, you have the afternoon free to enjoy the city at your own pace.

-Leaving Venice behind after a gentle cruise, our cycling adventure starts on the Lido, the first of two islands we traverse today.
-Inhabited by fashionable high society ever since the Belle Époque, the Lido di Venezia is now home to the International Venice Film Festival and its galaxy of stars.
+Leaving Venice behind after a gentle cruise in front of St Mark’s square, our first stop will be on Murano island, where we will visit a historic glass factory, with a glassblowing demonstration by a master artisan.
+Then our cycling adventure starts on the Lido, the first of two islands we traverse today.
+Fashionable in high society ever since the Belle Époque, the Lido di Venezia is now home to the International Venice Film Festival and its galaxy of stars.
 A short island-hop by ferry takes us into another world: Pellestrina, where we ride past the picturesque cottages and boats of this humble fishing backwater.
-We rejoin our barge just in front of Chioggia – a bustling and colourful fishing hub known as "Little Venice".
+We rejoin our barge just in front of Chioggia – a bustling and colourful fishing hub known as 'Little Venice'.

-Pellestrina/Chioggia – Po Delta Nature Reserve – Adria (40 km)
+Pellestrina Island – Po Delta Nature Reserve – Adria 40km